kyrers/damn-vulnerable-defi/README.md

 So I decided to modify how this would work.
 The `attacker` account would deploy a `SafeMinersAttackerFactory` that would create 500 instances of the `SafeMinersAttacker`.
 Then, if the `attacker` had the tokens, I would stop, otherwise, I would have the `attacker` deploy another factory.

 I was expecting this to run for a while, but since I had to leave for a while it was cool.
-If it didn't work, I would know brute forcing was the wrong approach.
+If it didn't work, I would know brute force was the wrong approach.
 To my surprise, it worked on the second batch of 500 `SafeMinersAttacker` deployments.

 ###### kyrers